Commercial Cannabis Pre-Application Appointments

 - Recognize that the temporary local authorization may be revoked at any time at the discretion of the Community Development Agency Director.

-Once the applicant determines their compliance with all of the above, they will need to submit a complete temporary local authorization application packet.
-Once the application packet is thoroughly completed and signed it must be sent via email to email@example.com or submitted in person at the Rood Government Center's Community Development Agency located at 950 Maidu Avenue, Suite 170 (first floor), in Nevada City.
+Once the applicant determines their compliance with all of the above, they will need to submit a complete temporary local authorization application packet Opens a New Window. .
+Once the application packet is thoroughly completed and signed it must be sent via email to firstname.lastname@example.org or submitted in person at the Rood Government Center's Community Development Agency located at 950 Maidu Avenue, Suite 170 (first floor), in Nevada City.

 Email is the preferable option as there may be an increase in wait times based on the increase in customer visits.
 You will be contacted by a Community Development Agency staff member regarding the status of your permit application.